Raicuparta/static-bsky-feed/README.md

 If you were to use the [official Bluesky custom feed template](https://github.com/bluesky-social/feed-generator), this endpoint would be dynamic.
 It receives some parameters, reads posts from a database, and serves potentially different results per request.
 We don't care about any of that, so we can just ignore all those parameters and serve this as a static file.

 The endpoint `xrpc/app.bsky.feed.getFeedSkeleton` doesn't end in `.json`, which can be annoying on some hosts that try to automatically detect content type based on file extension.
 That's why for this repo I'm actually hosting this file in `xrpc/app.bsky.feed.getFeedSkeleton/index.json`, which works just as well.

+## Local development

+Use [node](https://nodejs.org) and npm.
+Check `package.json` for engine version and available scripts, should be pretty simple.

+Check `.env.template` for setting up secrets for local testing.